 Hourly Rate Pricing Model

-2. Monthly Retainers: Ideal for long-term partnerships, offering consistent social media ad support and management.
-Retainers can range from $2,000 to $10,000/month, depending on the scope.
+2. Monthly Retainers: Fit for long-term partnerships, giving steady ad support.
+Retainers run $2,000 to $10,000/month, depending on scope.

 Retainer Based Pricing Model